 - Complete monthly time sheets and trainers' report, determining if the student's performance is considered "pass" or "no pass."

-- Meet with the Occupational Skills Training supervisor on a quarterly basis to monitor student progress and review training objectives.
+- Meet with the Occupational Skills Training coordinator on a quarterly basis to monitor student progress and review training objectives.

-- Notify the Occupational Skills Supervisor and vocational consultant if problems or concerns arise which affect the training program.
+- Notify the Occupational Skills coordinator and vocational consultant if problems or concerns arise which affect the training program.

 A Proven Program that Gets Results